dutc-io/agu-data-viz/notes.md

 # How do I even get started with Data Visualization?

+If you are working in Google Colab, **make sure to save or download this notebook!** If you leave this page, your work may be lost.

 ## Agenda

 0. Why bother with programmatic visualization at all?